 CHOP nephrologist Ulf Beier, MD, is involved in a series of NIH-funded studies.
 They examine whether modifying a subset of cells found in the immune system could lead to better treatment options for recipients of solid organ transplants and for those fighting autoimmune disease.

 Traditional post-transplant treatment regimens call for powerful immunosuppressants that protect the new organ from rejection.
-While these drugs are effective at reducing rejection rates in the first year post-transplant, they also attack the immune system in a very non-specific way and have dangerous side effects like infections and cancers for transplant patients.
+While these drugs are effective at reducing rejection rates in the first year post-transplant, they also attack the immune system in a very non-specific way and have dangerous side effects, such as infections and cancers.

 Beier’s work aims to improve upon current immunosuppressants by approaching the immune system in a new, selective way.
 The target: regulatory T-cells (Tregs) which keep the immune system from overreacting or attacking itself.
 Rather than eliminating this subset of T-cells, which typical immunosupressants would do, Beier and his colleagues are investigating how to make Tregs stronger.